2023-banner

 Awards

-Winners will be announced in August, and the winning essays will be presented at the court's Essay Awards Program in September 2023.
+Winners will be announced in August 2025, and the winning essays will be presented at the Fourth Circuit's Constitution Day Program in September 2025.

 * * * *